ppizarror/PyMultiDictionary/README.rst

      'The first definition of good in the dictionary is having admirable  ...', 'Good may refer to: ▪ Good and evil, the distinction between positive...')

-All methods support other dictionaries, for example, 'wordnet' can be used for English words.
+All methods support other dictionaries, for example, 'Merriam-Webster' can be used for English words.

 .. code-block:: python

-    from PyMultiDictionary import DICT_WORDNET
+    from PyMultiDictionary import MultiDictionary, DICT_MW
     dictionary = MultiDictionary()
-    print(dictionary.meaning('en', 'good', dictionary=DICT_WORDNET))
+    print(dictionary.meaning('en', 'good', dictionary=DICT_MW))

 Will return:

 .. code-block:: python

     {
-        'Noun': ['benefit', 'moral excellence or admirableness', ...], 'Adjective': ['morally admirable', ...],
+        'adjective': ['of a favorable character or tendency', ...], 'noun': ['something that is good', ...],
-        'Adverb': [...]
+        'adverb': ['well']
     }

 For **Synonyms**,